NevilArt/BsMax/README.md

 * Assistance pack option removed and all tools puted under Tools menu on View3D.
 * Light lister added (Render/Light lister).
 * Keymap system optimized.
-* Works on Blender2.83 Beta.
+* Works on Blender 2.83 Beta.
 * Camera lock toggle added to Quad menu.
 * BUI added inside the BsMax will use for tools UI.
 * Rightclick Droptool disabled when rightclick select is active.